Bardreau helps Islanders beat Senators for 10th straight win

 Bailey made it a three-goal advantage just 40 seconds later as he tipped Noah Dobson’s shot past Anderson for his sixth

-Clutterbuck tied it with his first just 39 seconds later.
-Devon Toews fired a shot from the left point that was tipped by Cizikas in front but stopped by Anderson.
-However, Clutterbuck backhanded the rebound up high on the goalie’s glove side.
+Clutterbuck tied it with his first just 39 seconds later, backhanding a rebound up high on Anderson’s glove side.

 UP NEXT